isc-projects/kea/doc/guide/hooks-lease-cmds.rst

 not.
 One common use case is where an administrator wants a specified address to no longer be used.
 The second form of the command uses identifiers.
-For maximum flexibility, this interface uses identifiers as a pair of values: type and the actual identifier.
+For maximum flexibility, this interface uses identifiers as a pair of values: the type and the actual identifier.
 The currently supported identifiers are "hw-address" (IPv4 only), "client-id" (IPv4 only), and "duid" (IPv6 only).